-Those individuals engaging in mistreatment/unprofessional behavior may be disciplined, including removal from teaching responsibilities at the CSOM.
+Those individuals engaging in mistreatment/unprofessional behavior may be disciplined, including removal from teaching responsibilities at the CUNY School of Medicine/Sophie Davis Biomedical Education Program.
 Determination of consequences that may arise from mistreatment will be the responsibility of the Course or Clerkship Directors, the Assistant Dean charged with that area of the curriculum, the Site Directors at clinical sites, and/or the Department Chair.
 Students who engage in mistreatment/unprofessional behavior will be referred to the Office of Student Affairs, and may face disciplinary proceedings through the Student Academic Progress Committee.